KenDickey/Cuis-Smalltalk-Unicode/README.md

 The basic strategy is as follows:
 - The main useful classes are UniChar and UniString.
 Others are helper subclasses.
-- Unicode text is represented by arrayed blocks of storage where all characters are of the same size, but such blocks may be mixed transparently to the user -- you don't have to care.
+- Unicode text is represented by arrayed blocks of storage where all characters are of the same storage size, but such blocks may be mixed transparently to the user -- you don't have to care.
 - Ropes are used to keep the illustion of mixed storage sizes while allowing indexing into text by character location.
   [See https://en.wikipedia.org/wiki/Rope_%28computer_science%29 ]